sysilviakim/surveyML/README.md

 # surveyML

-This repository contains reproducible code for Kim and Zilinsky (2021), *The Divided (But Not More Predictable) Electorate: A Machine Learning Analysis of Voting in American Presidential Elections*.
-APSA preprint is available [here](https://doi.org/10.33774/apsa-2021-45w3m).
+This repository contains reproducible code for Kim, Seo-young Silvia, and Jan Zilinsky.
+2022. [“Division Does Not Imply Predictability: Demographics Continue to Reveal Little About Voting and Partisanship.”](https://link.springer.com/article/10.1007/s11109-022-09816-z) Political Behavior.
+Published online Aug 2022.